Isabell Buenz – Paper Textiles

 What piece of equipment or tool could you not live without?

-Quite a few, I think: my tablet, a camera or phone, the current note book, my ‘pencil’ box full of pens, markers, scalpels etc. And my new sewing machine.
+Quite a few, I think:, a camera or phone, the current note/ sketch book, my box full of pens, markers, scalpels etc. My overlocker, my new sewing machine.
 And the old one… I mentioned I’m a hoarder, didn’t I?

 How do you go about choosing where to show your work?